cyrsis/airmusic_information/README.md

 - [ ] Need to draft up the scope and what need to be deliver
 - [ ] Victor make a RC APK for the internal testing
     - [ ] Need Tim & Sam Phone information
     - for testing the app , google play account/ appstore id
     - [ ] higher or lower in the score?
     - [ ] comparing frequency
     - [ ] circle the note that is higher / lower
     - [ ] user to use metronome for now
     - [ ] July 15
+    - The Schedule for local Alarm
+- Fix the Android permission for voice recording
+- Play the Record Music
+- Read the Note out
+- Display the Note in different Speed
+- Practice by Grade

 Company Website: https://www.air-music.app
 AirMusic App as Website: https://air-music-e723c.web.app/#/ IOS App:

 ---
-Dev log
-July 8, 2022 2:45 PM Started Ui testing
+Dev log July 8, 2022 2:45 PM Started Ui testing

 ---